7086cmd/7086cmd/README.md

 ## Hello, this is Ethan Goh 👋!

 I am currently a high school student in Zhenhai High School (镇海中学), and a graduate from Jiaochuan Academy (蛟川书院), who selects Physics, Chemistry, and Technology for CCEE.
+My Chinese name is Wu Chengyu.

 I am interested in `Rust`, `Python` and `TypeScript` for development, and learning Machine Learning for researching.